-.
+There are so many restaurants on the Upper West Side, so many ceiling-height windows full of bright colors, that one could easily walk right by an entryway as unassuming as that of Piccolo Cafe.
 Don’t.
 Past the more obvious espresso window lies a smattering of little tables where you can enjoy delicious, authentic Italian food prepared by bonafide Bolognesi in a space papered with organically-pasted Italian news clippings going back over 100 years, and decorated with beautiful reclaimed wood and funky objets d’art from post-Hurricane-Irene.

-Their plentiful menu begins with a long list of unique breakfast and brunch items, with particular focus on eggs in combinations you don’t see coming.
+The menu begins with a long list of unique breakfast and brunch items.
+There’s a particular focus on eggs in combinations you don’t see coming.
 We loved the uova al forno, an egg baked into a delicious, sweet Sicilian tomato sauce with lots of fresh peas and served in a skillet.
 Their flaky croissants are irresistible with beautifully poached eggs and creamy sauce, decked out with huge chunks of Maine lobster or cold-smoked salmon (served on the side, so the egg won’t cook it — we hate when that happens).

-Next, try the lovely subtle homemade spaghetti with manila clams Gianluca and Michele perfected after serving it for years on a beach in Sardinia, for which I overheard accolades throughout the little room — one woman claimed to drive over an hour for this dish three times a week!
+Next, try the lovely subtle homemade spaghetti with manila clams Gianluca and Michele perfected after serving it for years on a beach in Sardinia.
+I actually overheard accolades throughout the little room.
+One woman claimed to drive over an hour for this dish three times a week!

-I personally swooned over the rich ragu, full of tiny bits of meat that stick to the sides of the infinitely long handmade fettuccine: each bite layered with soft and chewy textures and packing in all the flavor of a fabulous 6-hour sauce.
+I personally swooned over the rich ragu, full of tiny bits of meat that stick to the sides of the infinitely long handmade fettuccine.
+Each bite layered with soft and chewy textures and packing in all the flavor of a fabulous 6-hour sauce.
 The scallops with parmesan sauce and bacon and artichokes were deliciously paired, and balanced to highlight the sweet fresh scallop flavor.

-For all I have said about the delicious food I recommend, which incidentally runs from about 12-20 bucks for generously portioned entrees, it is important to add that we also love the Piccolo Cafe for its charming neighbourhood feel, for the friendly bilingual chatter, and for the people we get to meet there: sweet young couples still discovering the city, singles munching and reading at the bar, and whole families sitting down to a dinner that reminds them of time in Italy, and soon, you.
+For all I have said about the delicious food I recommend, which incidentally runs from about 12-20 bucks for generously portioned entrees, it is important to add that we also love the Piccolo Cafe for its charming neighborhood feel, for the friendly bilingual chatter, and for the people we get to meet there: sweet young couples still discovering the city, singles munching and reading at the bar, and whole families sitting down to a dinner that reminds them of time in Italy, and soon, you.

 313 Amsterdam Ave.